cornQ/webuzo-server-setup/webuzo-increase-terminal-max-processes-for-a-specific-user.md

 > Note.: This works for only Terminal (inside Webuzo).
 It doesn't work for SSH.

 \
-Verify the change running by following the command,
+Verify the change running by following the command inside the user account,

 `ulimit -u`